-Also known as the "experience mod", an experience modifier is a numerical expression of a company's accident and injury record compared with the industry average.
-A rating of 1.0 means a company has an average safety record, while an experience mod of 0.80 means a company has a good safety record that could earn a 20% discount.
-An experience mod of 1.20 means a company's accident rate is higher than industry norm and raises the company's costs by 20%.
+Also known as the "experience mod,” an experience modifier is a numerical expression of a company's accident and injury record compared with the industry average.
+A rating of 1.0 means a company has an average safety record, while an experience mod of 0.80 indicates a company has a good safety record that will earn a discount against its premium.
+An experience mod of 1.20 means a company has experienced more or greater losses than the industry norm, and the company's costs for insurance will be higher.

 For a detailed explanation, NCCI has published a very helpful document "The ABC's of Experience Rating."